hereforthezoo/Zooey/content/three-subtle-ways-to-show-your-zoo-pride.md

 This one's not for everybody, but if you're know in your friend group for often making jokes and having a hearty laugh, then you might want to try to slip a few zooey jokes here and there.

 The internet, and especially the furry fandom, is ripe with jokes about lonely farmers, knots and bones.
 It's been reported that many zoos felt more comfortable coming out to their friends after they cracked some jokes with zooey innuendos.
-Grated, you'll need to have good social awareness to notice if you're taking it too far or not, but from multiple experiences we've read over the years, this might be a good strategy to subtly test the waters and see if it's okay to come out to your friends.
+Granted, you'll need to have good social awareness to notice if you're taking it too far or not, but from multiple experiences we've read over the years, this might be a good strategy to subtly test the waters and see if it's okay to come out to your friends.

 4\.
 (Bonus) When faced with anti-zoo drama, shut down the bigotry by ignoring the hate